fusioncharts/dev_centre_docs/chart-guide/marimekko-chart/configuring-a-marimekko-chart.md

 In this section, you will be shown how you can:

-* <a href="/chart-guide/marimekko-chart/configuring-a-marimekko-chart.html#displaying-actual-data-values-instead-of-percentage-values">Display actual data values, instead of percentage values</a>
+* <a href="/chart-guide/marimekko-chart/configuring-a-marimekko-chart#displaying-actual-data-values-instead-of-percentage-values" class="smoth-scroll">Display actual data values, instead of percentage values</a>

-* <a href="/chart-guide/marimekko-chart/configuring-a-marimekko-chart.html#hiding-the-total-value-of-market-segments">Hide the sum total of the market segments</a>
+* <a href="/chart-guide/marimekko-chart/configuring-a-marimekko-chart#hiding-the-total-value-of-market-segments" class="smoth-scroll">Hide the sum total of the market segments</a>

-* <a href="/chart-guide/marimekko-chart/configuring-a-marimekko-chart.html#hiding-the-percentage-market-share-values">Hide the percentage market share value of competitors</a>
+* <a href="/chart-guide/marimekko-chart/configuring-a-marimekko-chart#hiding-the-percentage-market-share-values" class="smoth-scroll">Hide the percentage market share value of competitors</a>

-The section also talks about the <a href="/chart-guide/marimekko-chart/configuring-a-marimekko-chart.html#legend-interactivity-in-the-marimekko-chart">interactive legend</a>, __introduced for the Marimekko chart in FusionCharts v3.11.0__, works.
+The section also talks about the <a href="/chart-guide/marimekko-chart/configuring-a-marimekko-chart#legend-interactivity-in-the-marimekko-chart" class="smoth-scroll">interactive legend</a>, __introduced for the Marimekko chart in FusionCharts v3.11.0__, works.

 ## Displaying Actual Data Values Instead of Percentage Values